Pacific island country Kiribati holds presidential election - www.lokmattimes.com

 Pacific island country Kiribati holds presidential election

-Sydney, Oct 25 Voters of the Pacific island country Kiribati went to polls on Friday for the nation's ...
+Sydney, Oct 25 Voters of the Pacific island country of Kiribati went to polls on Friday for the ...

-Sydney, Oct 25 Voters of the Pacific island country Kiribati went to polls on Friday for the nation's presidential election, with incumbent President Taneti Maamau seeking to win a third term in office.
+Sydney, Oct 25 Voters of the Pacific island country of Kiribati went to polls on Friday for the nation's presidential election, with incumbent Taneti Maamau seeking to win a third term in office.

-Voting started at 7 a.m. local time and will close at 6 p.m. local time, according to the country's Ministry of Culture and Internal Affairs.
+Voting started at 7 a.m. local time (1900 GMT Thursday) and were to close at 6 p.m. local time (0600 GMT), Xinhua news agency reported quoting the country's Ministry of Culture and Internal Affairs.

-Voters will elect a new President between three candidates: Maamau, Bautaake Beia, and Kaotitaake Kokoria.
-All of them were from the ruling Tobwaan Kiribati Party when they were chosen by members of the Parliament in September, Xinhua news agency reported.
+Voters will elect a new president between three candidates: Maamau, Bautaake Beia, and Kaotitaake Kokoria.
+All of them were from the ruling Tobwaan Kiribati Party when they were chosen by members of the parliament in September.

 Maamau won his first presidential term in March 2016 and was re-elected in June 2020.